apalarcon/apalarcon.github.io/_pages/addinfo.md

 # Patent and intellectual property registrations
-* QvaWeather: a Android mobile application for the dissemination of the weather forecast in Cuba.
+* QvaWeather: an Android mobile application for the dissemination of the weather forecast in Cuba.
 Registered in the Copyright Office.
 Havana, Cuba, 2019